vegaprotocol/documentation/docs/node-operators/migration-guides/upgrade-mainnet-to-0714.md

 ### 3. Update data node config

 :::note Manual process
-We recommend starting it before the upgrade and having configs ready when you need to restart your node.
+We recommend starting this before the upgrade and having configs ready for when you need to restart your node.
 You may do this task asynchronously to another task.
-This step may be time-consuming, as We introduced many changes since v0.53, and there is no automation - it needs to be done by hand.
+This step may be time-consuming, as there have been many changes since v0.53, and there is no automation - it needs to be done by hand.
 :::

 While following the same procedure for a data node as for `vega` and `tendermint` is possible, there are a lot of changes in the data node config, thus we suggest an alternative process:

-1. Ensure you have backup first, then remove the data node state: `rm -r <VEGA-NETWORK-HOME>/state/data-node/`
+1. Ensure you have a backup first, then remove the data node state: `rm -r <VEGA-NETWORK-HOME>/state/data-node/`
 2. Save a backup of your old data node config: `cp <VEGA-NETWORK-HOME>config/data-node/config.toml <BACKUP-FOLDER>/data-node-config.toml`
 3. Initiate the data node config: `<VEGA-BIN> datanode init --archive --home=<VEGA-NETWORK-HOME> <CHAIN-ID> --force`
 4. Modify generated data node config: `<VEGA-NETWORK-HOME>config/data-node/config.toml` - see section below for important parameters